 Amanda Flinn is an award-winning author, a member of the Society of Children’s Book Writers and Illustrators (SCBWI), and a member of the Heartland Writers Guild.
 She moved to Southeast Missouri to attend college and received a Bachelor of Science degree in child development.
 After falling in love with small-town life, she has never moved back.
 She currently resides in Jackson, Missouri, with her husband, three boys, one rowdy rescue pup and two furry chinchillas.

-As a freelance writer and the director of Kingdom Edge Magazine, Amanda has developed a passion for using her words to positively impact others.
+As a freelance writer and former director of Kingdom Edge Magazine, Amanda has developed a passion for using her words to positively impact others.
 She believes knowing who you are begins with knowing whose you are, which is why every sentence she writes has a message of truth and love.
-Her children’s book, Yoga Baby, and up-and-coming children's books, The Maker and God Made All Your Feelings, are the result of a childhood dream come true.
+Her children’s books, Yoga Baby, The Maker and God Made All Your Feelings, are the result of a childhood dream come true.
 To learn more about her family, speaking engagements and recent writing projects, visit amandaflinn.com.

 Favorite writers/thinkers/artists: C.S.
 Lewis, Liane Moriarity, Kristin Hannah, and Sandra Boynton